 Design and Technology

-During Key Stage 1, pupils will explore the topics of Textiles, Structures, Mechanisms and Cookery and Nutrition through projects such as windmills, puppets, healthy wraps and wheels and axels.
-Here they will create design briefs for a specific audience, or create products in order to solve a specific problem.
+During Key Stage 1, pupils will explore the topics of textiles, structures, mechanisms and cookery and nutrition through projects such as making windmills, designing a textile pouch, and exploring where fruit and vegetables come from.
+Here they will be designing a product which meets a design brief, or create products in order to solve a specific problem.

 In KS2, pupils will have the opportunity to build upon their previously acquired skills and knowledge, by revisiting the topics of KS1 and extend their thinking through new projects and problems to solve.
-There will also be the introduction of the topics of Electrical Systems and the Digital World.
+There will also be the introduction of the topics of electrical systems and the digital world which will see children coding a micro bit or using their knowledge of electricity to include this in one of their products.

 Pupils will leave Coxheath School having been given exposure to a wealth of skills, knowledge and understanding in Design and Technology.
 They will be able to draw upon disciplines such as science, mathematics, computing, engineering and art to inform their understanding and will learn how to take risks, innovate and evaluate their learning.